DavisDevelopment/hx-quadtree/README.md

 ====================

-Fast, otpimized and configurable collision-detection library with Quad Trees.
+Fast, optimized and configurable collision-detection library with Quad Trees.
 Efficient implementation of the GJK algorithm to support any convex polygon shape, with separate faster handling of specialized cases like between rectangles and points.

 ## Installation